mdit-vue/mdit-vue/packages/plugin-sfc/README.md

   By default, only `<script>` and `<style>` tags will be extracted.
 You can set this option to support SFC custom blocks in markdown.

-  For example, if you set this option to `['foo']`, the `<foo>` tag in your markdown content will also be extracted to `env.sfcBlocks` and won't appear in the rendered result.
+  For example, if you set this option to `['i18n']`, the `<i18n>` tag in your markdown content will be extracted to `env.sfcBlocks.customBlocks` and won't appear in the rendered result.